chenxiang2019/domino/README.md

 OSError: [Errno 2] No such file or directory
 ```

-To resolve this problem, you should add an extra parameter 'shell=True' to the Popen call at [run_expts.py#L27](https://github.com/packet-transactions/domino-examples/blob/master/run_expts.py#L27).
+To resolve this problem, you should copy the `domino` executable file to the directory of `domino-examples`.

 ## Author